jimchen90/TestRep/README.md

 Its method can be based on the implementation of task for treble with biquad from (https://github.com/pytorch/audio/blob/master/torchaudio/functional.py#L1025).
 Here we want to compare and test the result from sox and our bass_biquad function.

+# Stretch2d_function_test
+This file is to test the stretch2d function.
+Now the squeenze and unsqueenze operations can be avoided by using repeat_interleave.